Home-Electricity-Manager/Smart-Plug/README.md

 **PROGRAM DESCRIPTION**

-The NodeMCU has two WiFi Modes, the Station Mode and the Access Point Mode.
-Station mode is used to connect to out home network and the Access Point mode makes the master an Access Point through which the WebServer will be accessed.
+The NodeMCU has two WiFi Modes, the Station Mode and the Access Point Mode Station mode is used to connect to our home network and the Access Point mode makes the master an Access Point through which the WebServer will be accessed.
+The following code describes the basic config of the access point.

 ~~~
 //Constants Declarations